-Join CIFAR Co-director and Koerner Fellow Adrian Owen and CIFAR Azrieli Global Scholar Megan Peters, both members of CIFAR’s Brain, Mind & Consciousness program, as they ask what the optimal conditions are for our brains.
-How much sleep do we need, when do we make our best decisions, and what effects can COVID-19 have on the brain?
+CIFAR Co-director and Koerner Fellow Adrian Owen (Western University) and CIFAR Azrieli Global Scholar Megan Peters (University of California, Irvine), both members of CIFAR’s Brain, Mind & Consciousness program, discuss the optimal conditions for our brains.
+How much sleep do we need, what can COVID-19 do to the brain, and how has the pandemic changed neuroscience?

 Adrian Owen OBE is a co-director and the Koerner Fellow in CIFAR’s Brain, Mind & Consciousness program and a professor at Western University in London, Ontario.
 He is best known for his work assessing consciousness of patients in vegetative states, using functional magnetic resonance imaging (fMRI) and electroencephalography (EEG) technology to observe their brain activity.